Prolog Programmers are Lazy

 The canonical framing comes from Larry Wall, creator of Perl, who listed laziness as one of the three great virtues of a programmer, alongside impatience and hubris.
 His point was that productive laziness — the refusal to do repetitive work by hand — drives programmers to write tools, scripts, and abstractions that pay off over time.
 A programmer who automates a tedious task is being “lazy” in the most constructive sense.
 It is what drives open-source libraries, code generators, and the entire culture of “don’t repeat yourself” (DRY).
 Spend a day writing a script that saves a week of manual work every month, and you have made a rational investment.

+In the Prolog world, ClioPatria — an application platform developed by a team around Jan Wielemaker — demonstrated how a substantial web application could be delivered as a ready-to-run system: users provided their data, made modest extensions, and obtained a full Semantic Web portal.
 Other ecosystems show that this strategy works at scale.
-In the Prolog world, Jan Wielemaker’s Cliopatria demonstrated how a substantial web application could be delivered as a ready-to-run system: users provided their data, made modest extensions, and obtained a full Semantic Web portal.
 In the Elixir world, Phoenix goes even further by generating complete, fault-tolerant applications with supervision, telemetry, routing, and deployment already in place.
 Developers simply add the behaviour that makes the system theirs.
 These examples illustrate how a language ecosystem can supply standardised, reproducible scaffolds that capture the best practices of a community.

 This is precisely the motivation behind the Prolog agent model and its turn-key nodes — ready-made, nearly complete applications that become operational as soon as domain logic and configuration are supplied.
 Turn-key nodes lower the threshold for participation by capturing proven patterns for supervision, communication, persistence, and deployment, sparing developers from boilerplate concerns and letting them focus on domain-specific reasoning and interaction.